 - On favourable conditions, pollen grains germinate and form a germ tube or pollen tube.

 - Then, the pollen tube moves downwards from the stigma to the pistil, along with the sperm cells.

 - The pollen tube comes in contact with the wall of the embryo sac and penetrates it.

 - Finally, the sperm cell fuses with the egg cells to bring out the fertilization process.

 Agents of Pollination

-As we have discussed earlier that pollination can achieve by two agents namely
+As we have discussed earlier that the pollinators mediate pollination, which are of two kinds.

 - Abiotic agent